Magnificent Munchers Food School

 PARENTS AND CARERS ROLE

-Whilst the children are completing their warm up with the Therapy Assistants the OT and/or the Speech and Language Therapist will spend time with the parents / carers discussing what is happening in the session, give strategies for the week and discuss any progress/concerns which have happened over the course of the week.
+Whilst the children are completing their warm up with the Therapy Assistants the OT and/other team members will spend time with the parents / carers discussing what is happening in the session, give strategies for the week and discuss any progress/concerns which have happened over the course of the week.
 Parents will also have the opportunity to exchange ideas and support each other over a hot drink.

 The Magnificent Munchers Food School aims to make mealtimes fun again and address the concerns of both parents /carers and children who have difficulties eating.To find out more about how Magnificent Munchers Food School benefits children who are picky eaters or have difficulty at mealtimes call 07591 733420 or email the Magnificent Munchers team email@example.com